browserengineering/book/book/visual-effects.md

 ::: {.print-only}

 ![Figure 3: Example of black text on an orange background, then blended semi-transparently into its ancestor.
-(See [the website][figure2-website] for a full color image.)](examples/example11-text-blending.png)
+(See [the website][figure2-website] for a full-color image.)](examples/example11-text-blending.png)

 :::